J2PCastro/devops-23-24-PSM-1231836/ca3/part2/README.md

 Vagrant has its drawbacks.
 Firstly, there's a performance overhead due to running virtual machines, which can impact application performance, especially for resource-intensive tasks.
 Secondly, there's a learning curve involved in setting up and configuring Vagrant environments, particularly for newcomers to virtualization concepts.
-Lastly, resource consumption is a concern as Vagrant Virtual machines (VMs) consume system resources, potentially straining the host machine, particularly when running multiple environments simultaneously or with high resource allocations.
-These drawbacks were felt during the assignment, especially the learning curve associated with Vagrant configuration.
+Lastly, resource consumption is a concern as Vagrant VMs consume system resources, potentially straining the host machine, particularly when running multiple environments simultaneously or with high resource allocations.
+These drawbacks were felt during the assignment, mainly the learning curve associated with Vagrant configuration.

 The goal of Part 2 of this assignment is to use Vagrant to set up a virtual environment to execute the tutorial spring boot application, gradle "basic" version, developed in CA2, Part2.